shashankgehlot/PizzaMaker-Restapi/Readme.md

 ```

-3.if you put invalid input for  pizza_size (means input data which is not in pizza_toppings table):
+3.if you put invalid input for  pizza_size (means input data which is not in pizza_size table):
 ```
 {
     "pizzasizes": [